 All share-based long-term incentive plan grants, including any vested stock options (post-2005 grants) are subject to the Guidelines and 50% of the net proceeds of a stock based grant vested or exercised (current market value of shares less the strike price) must be retained in Company stock.
 Given the performance-based variability in the ultimate value of the performance-based stock, there is no fixed timeframe to achieve the Guidelines.
 However, until the Guidelines are satisfied, the NEOs are only permitted to sell 50% of their value to accommodate the cost of taxes.
 Once the ownership thresholds are fully met and maintained, the holding limits are removed on any and all earned and vested shares.
-Shares owned outside the Company grants of equity are not subject to these holding restrictions but count toward the total amount of equity held.
-If a NEO leaves the Company for any reason, the Guidelines immediately lapse.
+Shares owned outside the Company for any reason, the Guidelines immediately lapse.
 The independent external executive compensation consultant for the Committee reviewed these Guidelines in 2010 and determined them to be fair and appropriate given the competitive practice of the Company's peer group and general industry, while ensuring good corporate governance.
 The Committee believes these Guidelines support a stock ownership culture and address concerns about lack of equity holding requirements.